Flexible Content Items

 Hover over a button to see a description of the button, or review the options below.

-Left to right: Image, Video, Table, Blockquote, Insert Horizontal Line.
+Left to right: Image, Video, Table, Blockquote, Insert Horizontal Line (default), Insert Branded Horizontal Line (special BMC branded line).

 Note: Tables should be used only for tabular data, not for layout purposes.
 See the Accessibility Guide for details.

-Left to right: Align left, Center, Align Right, Justify
+Top to Bottom: Align left (default selection), Center, Align Right, Justify

-Left to right: Remove Format, Set Language, Source, Maximize
+Left to right: Remove Format, Set Language, Source

 WYSIWYG Links